Grant Wacker: Education

-Wacker is a graduate of Stanford University (BA, philosophy) and of Harvard University (PhD, religion).
+Wacker is a graduate of Stanford University (BA, philosophy, 1972) and of Harvard University (PhD, religion, 1978).

 Career

 Grant Wacker is the Gilbert T. Rowe Distinguished Professor Emeritus of Christian History at Duke Divinity School.
 He taught in the Department of Religious Studies at the University of North Carolina at Chapel Hill from 1977 to 1992.
-In 1992 he moved to Duke Divinity School.
-He partly retired in 2015 and fully retired in 2020.
-He is the author, co-author, or co-editor of eight books, including Heaven Below: Early Pentecostals and American Culture (2001) and America's Pastor: Billy Graham and the Shaping of a Nation (2014), both published by Harvard University Press, and One Soul at a Time: The Story of Billy Graham (Eerdmans, 2019).
-Winner of two distinguished teaching awards, Wacker has authored more than thirty journal articles and book chapters, over one hundred book reviews, and numerous op-eds and essays in general and in religious magazines and newspapers.
-He is past president of the Society for Pentecostal Studies, past president of the American Society of Church History, and a former senior editor of Church History: Studies in Christianity and Culture.
+In 1992 he joined the faculty of Duke Divinity School, where he taught until he partly retired in 2015 and fully retired in 2018.
+A specialist in American Christian history, Wacker is the author or co-editor of nine books, including Heaven Below: Early Pentecostals and American Culture (Harvard University Press, 2001), America's Pastor: Billy Graham and the Shaping of a Nation (Harvard University Press, 2014), One Soul at a Time: The Story of Billy Graham (Eerdmans, 2019), and more than two-hundred published articles, essays, and book reviews.
+He is past president of the Society for Pentecostal Studies, past president of the American Society of Church History, a former senior editor of Church History: Studies in Christianity and Culture, and a senior trustee of Fuller Theological Seminary.
 He is an advisory editor of The Christian Century and Religion and American Culture.
-From 2010 to 2021 he has served as a trustee of Fuller Theological Seminary.
+Along with three teaching awards, he directed twenty-six doctoral students at UNC or Duke.

 Personal life

-Wacker lives with his wife Katherine in Cary, North Carolina.
-They are active members of a local United Methodist Church.
+Wacker is an active lay member of First United Methodist Church in Cary, N.C., where he lives with his wife, Katherine Wacker.